ianwagner/campfire/README.md

 Any unrecognized value is simply lowercased.

 You can also populate assets directly from the in-app **Asset Library**.
-Click the **Use Library** button in the recipe generator and the stored rows will be loaded with all columns mapped automatically.
+Click the **Use Library** button in the recipe generator and the saved assets will be loaded automatically.
+The asset `description` field provides the context used when generating recipes.

 Saving the library writes the assets to Firestore so they are available from any browser or device.